-IoT is already in use in airports in many different ways, such as in traveler information systems, traveler traffic monitoring, baggage systems, and facilities management.
+IoT is already in use in airports in many different ways, such as in traveller information systems, traveller traffic monitoring, luggage systems and facilities management.
 Most of these uses focus on increasing efficiency.
-Other uses of IoT, such as enhancing security effectiveness, can improve both efficiency (maintaining throughput with fewer machines or staff) and differentiation (shorter and faster lines for a better traveler experience).
-Finally, still other use cases can directly generate new revenue such as the use of geofencing to gather fees from rideshares.
+Other uses of IoT, such as enhancing security effectiveness, can improve both efficiency (maintaining throughput with fewer machines or staff) and differentiation (shorter and faster lines for a better traveller experience).
+Finally, still other use cases can directly generate new income such as the use of geofencing to gather fees from rideshares.
 As a result, these three categories help us understand what IoT can achieve at an airport.

 The majority of current airport uses of IoT focus on operational efficiency.
 For example, an airport representative shared that one airport has “a new online inspection system that uses a tool provided to maintenance grounds crew and connected to the Internet with GPS functionality.
 The purpose of this tool is to digitally connect maintenance crew inspection findings to a map of the airport grounds.”3

-Another airport is planning a smart bathroom pilot test.
-The airport will install IoT sensors on various bathroom assets, including faucets, toilets, lighting, soap dispensers, air fresheners, toilet paper dispensers, and other equipment, in one of its busiest bathrooms.
+Another airport is planning a clever bathroom pilot test.
+The airport will instal IoT sensors on various bathroom assets, including faucets, toilets, lighting, soap dispensers, air fresheners, toilet paper dispensers and other equipment, in one of its busiest bathrooms.
 These sensors will transmit data to facilities management to alert it in real time of various shortages and breakdowns.
 As part of this pilot, the bathroom will have a people counter and a customer input button to capture perceptions of bathroom cleanliness, which will enable facilities management to gauge perceptions of cleanliness against actual use.
-This may enable greater efficiency for maintenance staff while also providing a better traveling experience.
+This may enable greater efficiency for maintenance staff while also providing a better travelling experience.

-The long-term horizon for IoT applications supporting efficiency at airports may include autonomous vehicles, tenders, and baggage carts.
-If integrated with other data sources such as schedules, push-back times, and gate numbers, this data could fully automate a tarmac where robots and autonomous vehicles deliver baggage, fuel planes, clear debris, and perform other tasks—all faster and to closer tolerances than human workers.
+The long-term horizon for IoT applications supporting efficiency at airports may include autonomous vehicles, tenders and luggage carts.
+If integrated with other data sources such as schedules, push-back times and gate numbers, this data could fully automate a tarmac where robots and autonomous vehicles deliver luggage, fuel planes, clear debris and perform other tasks—all faster and to closer tolerances than human workers.
 The result would be that airports could conduct surface operations more efficiently, allowing more flights in and out of the same physical ramps and taxiways.
 While something like the fully automated tarmac is still years away, the technology needed for such uses is already in action on roadways today.4

-IoT can also create new sources of revenue.
+IoT can also create new sources of income.
 This can come from creating new products or services to attract new customers or by using IoT to sell more to existing customers.
-While IoT solutions aiming to generate new revenue are often the largest and most complex, they can also build upon existing solutions that generate efficiency gains to help ease implementation.
+While IoT solutions aiming to generate new income are often the largest and most complex, they can also build upon existing solutions that generate efficiency gains to help ease implementation.
 Our interviews with subject matter experts indicate that airport stakeholders do see the value in such uses and may pursue them in the future.
-Use cases being investigated include variable rates for advertising and off-airport transit recommendations personalized to an individual traveler.
-However, because these revenue-generating use cases may involve the greatest number of stakeholders, they are often the hardest to pursue.
+Use cases being investigated include variable rates for advertising and off-airport transit recommendations personalised to an individual traveller.
+However, because these income-generating use cases may involve the greatest number of stakeholders, they are often the hardest to pursue.

-That said, just because use cases that create new revenue are hard to create does not mean that they have to be technologically advanced.
+That said, just because use cases that create new income are hard to create does not mean that they have to be technologically advanced.
 One airport used Wi-Fi access points as sensors to measure the location and dwell time of people as they moved through the terminals.
 Armed with this data, the airport was able to put signs and advertising in places most likely to be seen by the right people.
-So while earlier, very few sales were made to landing travelers, this airport was able to place signs for the products those travelers may want to buy before departing the airport where they would be likely to see them.
-The result was increased sales to a previously untapped group for retailers, and through them, increasing the airport operator’s landside revenue.6
+So while earlier, very few sales were made to landing travellers, this airport was able to place signs for the products those travellers may want to buy before departing the airport where they would be likely to see them.
+The result was increased sales to a previously untapped group for retailers and through them, increasing the airport operator’s landside income.6

 Industries generally have a typical development progression with IoT.
-The expected benefit of an IoT application varies with the scope, and therefore difficulty, of the project.
-As a result, most industries begin by pursuing small-scope IoT projects aimed at efficiency since these can often be managed entirely within an organization.
-Therefore, in most industries, IoT applications aimed at efficiency are the most common, followed by differentiation and then new revenue.
+The expected benefit of an IoT application varies with the scope and therefore difficulty, of the project.
+As a result, most industries begin by pursuing small-scope IoT projects aimed at efficiency since these can often be managed entirely within an organisation.
+Therefore, in most industries, IoT applications aimed at efficiency are the most common, followed by differentiation and then new income.

-In one recent survey, 34 percent of companies—the top response—said they anticipated gains in efficiency from IoT technology.7 On the other hand, only 6 percent—by far the lowest response—anticipated realizing new revenue thanks to IoT technology.
-Another survey of companies already using IoT found similar results: 52 percent used IoT to improve efficiency versus 40 percent that used customer-facing IoT applications for differentiation and generating new revenue.8
+In one recent survey, 34 per cent of companies—the top response—said they anticipated gains in efficiency from IoT technology.7 On the other hand, only 6 per cent—by far the lowest response—anticipated realising new income thanks to IoT technology.
+Another survey of companies already using IoT found similar results: 52 per cent used IoT to improve efficiency versus 40 per cent that used customer-facing IoT applications for differentiation and generating new income.8

 Overall, airports follow these trends in IoT adoption as well.
-In our survey, 76 percent of respondents using IoT indicated they used it for efficiency/optimization, compared with 58 percent for customer experience/differentiation and only 35 percent for new revenue.
+In our survey, 76 per cent of respondents using IoT indicated they used it for efficiency/optimisation, compared with 58 per cent for customer experience/differentiation and only 35 per cent for new income.

-However, while many airports may follow the typical IoT development trends (moving from efficiency to differentiation to new revenue), unique forces in the aviation industry also open other pathways to IoT adoption.
-The aviation industry has traditionally set a very high standard for traveler experience, with leading airports designing truly tailored experiences that reflect not only the bespoke expectations of their global travelers, but the uniqueness of the local region as well.
-Therefore, while IoT applications that improve traveler experience at an airport may be more difficult to implement than those dealing only with internal efficiency, airports may find it easier to begin with differentiation and move to internal efficiency.
+However, while many airports may follow the typical IoT development trends (moving from efficiency to differentiation to new income), unique forces in the aviation industry also open other pathways to IoT adoption.
+The aviation industry has traditionally set a very high standard for traveller experience, with leading airports designing truly tailored experiences that reflect not only the bespoke expectations of their global travellers, but the uniqueness of the local region as well.
+Therefore, while IoT applications that improve traveller experience at an airport may be more difficult to implement than those dealing only with internal efficiency, airports may find it easier to begin with differentiation and move to internal efficiency.
 As aviation entrepreneur and indoor mapping expert Jack Loop puts it:

 "Very often, [airports] begin with the consumer-facing side.
 Consumer-facing projects need to meet a higher bar of usability, so it is actually easier to take a slick consumer-facing project and use it internally than it is to take a purely functional internal tool and bring it up to consumer-facing standard.9"

-So while past IoT developments may have focused on efficiency, as airports develop future IoT solutions, they may tend to skew more toward differentiating the airport by improving traveler experience.
-These sentiments were echoed by other interviewees from airlines and airports, who indicated that future IoT plans were largely focused on improving customer experience.
+So while past IoT developments may have focussed on efficiency, as airports develop future IoT solutions, they may tend to skew more towards differentiating the airport by improving traveller experience.
+These sentiments were echoed by other interviewees from airlines and airports, who indicated that future IoT plans were largely focussed on improving customer experience.

-As we saw, airports can use IoT to improve efficiency, differentiate their strategy, and generate new revenue.
+As we saw, airports can use IoT to improve efficiency, differentiate their strategy and generate new income.
 These benefits of IoT can be applied to any aspect of airport operations.
 Since airport operations are typically split into two, air side and land side, we will explore how IoT can impact both below.

-IoT can be applied at every stage of a traveler’s journey from arrival curb to gate (figure 2).
-For example, IoT way-finding applications could be relevant at the parking and arrival stage and the check-in stage.
+IoT can be applied at every stage of a traveller’s journey from arrival kerb to gate (figure 2).
+For example, IoT way-finding applications could be relevant at the parking and arrival stage and the cheque-in stage.
 Figure 3 maps common IoT solutions to each stage as well as the airport stakeholders involved in the implementation.

-Much like a traveler’s journey, operations at an airport can also be seen through the lens of an aircraft’s journey from arrival to departure (figure 4), and IoT implementations can similarly be mapped across each stage and the stakeholders involved for each stage (figure 5).
+Much like a traveller’s journey, operations at an airport can also be seen through the lens of an aircraft’s journey from arrival to departure (figure 4) and IoT implementations can similarly be mapped across each stage and the stakeholders involved for each stage (figure 5).